 When it comes to the monthly report, you want to track your lead volume.
 But the volume of your leads on its own isn’t enough.

 And while you might think having some leads is preferable to having none, in reality, that’s not actually the case.

-But how do you determine the value of a lead?
-Once you understand your lead value, you can make better decisions for your sales and marketing teams that will grow your business.
+But, how do you determine the value of a lead?
+With this data at hand, you can make better decisions for your sales and marketing teams that will grow your business.

 It’s surprisingly easy to underestimate the true value of your leads.
 It’s easy to just see your leads as contacts in a database.
 By understanding your lead value, you’ll get a good sense of how your marketing is working to bring in new prospects.

 So what is this calculation actually telling you?

 Let’s use a fictitious example to see the numbers in action.

 Company A in 2020 brought in £100,000 of sales and revenue and their total number of leads in the year were 200.

 That would give a lead value of £500.